Companion Animal Epilepsy

 The primary goal of the Seizure Studies Fund is to help support continued research into the treatments and causes of seizures in companion animals.
 Epilepsy can have a significant impact on the pet from a health standpoint, as well as posing a financial and emotional burden for the caregiver.
 Sadly, many epileptic pets are surrendered to pet rescues or euthanized because of these factors.

-By continuing our research, we hope to improve the quality of life for pets with epilepsy and their caregivers, (please select “other” on the fund list and indicate the name Seizure Studies Fund in your gift).
+You can support our work through a tax deductible donation (please select “other” on the fund list and indicate the name Seizure Studies Fund in your gift).

 - Morris Animal Foundation